How much does invoice factoring cost for SMBs?

 Management fees, the cost of financing cash advances, and administrative charges can all add up quickly.
 It's natural to wonder whether the advantages of factoring outweigh the downsides.

-This article explains each item in detail and provides examples for SMEs.
+This article explains each item in detail and provides examples for SMBs.
 We also explain the indirect costs of a factoring contract as well as other possible invoice financing solutions.

 1 - Factoring: definition of key terms